deric/puppet-mesos/README.md

 	- single ZooKeeper: `zk://127.0.0.1:2181/mesos` (which isn't fault tolerant)
         - multiple ZooKeepers: `zk://192.168.1.1:2181,192.168.1.2:2181,192.168.1.3:2181/mesos` (usually 3 or 5 ZooKeepers should be enough)
         - ZooKeeper URL will be stored in `/etc/mesos/zk`
- - `conf_dir` - directory with simple configuration files containing master/slave parameters (name of the file is a key, contets its value)
+ - `conf_dir` - directory with simple configuration files containing master/slave parameters (name of the file is a key, contents its value)
-        - this directory will be completly managed by Puppet
+        - this directory will be completely managed by Puppet

 ### Master